MIchaelKa/tech-knowledge-base/Math/Statistics/Confidence Interval.md

 np.percentile confidence interval
 - How to calculate a Confidence Interval using numpy.percentile() in Python
 - https://stackoverflow.com/questions/55857722/how-to-calculate-a-confidence-interval-using-numpy-percentile-in-python
+- A confidence interval and a percentile are not the same thing.

 confidence interval python
 - scipy.stats